-“There is a feeling of continuous hurry at work.
+“There is a feeling of a continuous hurry at work.
 I wish it did not have to be like that.
-But that might be up to me, actually.”
+But that might be up to me.”

 Could it be so?
-Kewatec has recently experienced a powerful company growth.
-It has impacted the everyday-life of the head of the aluminum department.
+Kewatec has recently experienced powerful company growth.
+It has impacted the everyday life of the head of the aluminum department.

 The hurry does bring work to those who want it.
 And Mika does not have a difficulty in recommending Kewatec as a workplace: